pu2clr/SI4735/examples/SI47XX_07_STM32/README.md

 ### SI4735_02_POC_STM32_SSB

 This sketch will help you to test and validation of your circuit and the SI4735 Arduino Library with SSB support.
+It is important to know the SSB support works on SI4735-D60 and SI4732-A10 devices.

 ### SI4735_03_STM32_ALL_IN_ONE_OLED

 This sketch implements a FM, AM and SSB receiver.
 It uses OLED, Encoder and button to control the receiver.
+It is important to know the SSB support works on SI4735-D60 and SI4732-A10 devices.

 ## STM32 setup on Arduino IDE